radicle-dev/old.radicle.xyz/content/docs/get-started.rst

 The Radicle Garden is a project created using Radicle, with a rendered output hosted found at https://radicle.xyz/garden.
 A Radicle project contains a git repository as well as the all the issues and proposals associated with that repo.

 Before we start contributing, we'll need to download a copy to our computer by checking out the project.
-To do that we need the project-id: ``<PROJECT-ID>``, and then we'll run:
+To do that we need the project-id: ``12D3KooWSeVNi5qTpDULRMR8UQhhQZfk4taUGRaLoLF7BgAAsUQW``, and then we'll run:

 ::

-  $ rad project checkout <PROJECT-ID>
+  $ rad project checkout 12D3KooWSeVNi5qTpDULRMR8UQhhQZfk4taUGRaLoLF7BgAAsUQW
     Cloning into ./acme/
     remote: Enumerating objects: 70, done.
     remote: Counting objects: 100% (70/70), done.